maxusan/NoteApp/README.md

 - Delete All Tasks
 - Switch between themes(Dark and Light)

-For the UI I've used Jetpack Compose
+For the UI I've used Jetpack Compose.
-For the Dependency Injection I've used Dagger/Hilt
+For the Dependency Injection I've used Dagger/Hilt.
-Architecture: Clean Architecture + modified MVVM
+Architecture: Clean Architecture + modified MVVM.